 Classes and Welcoming of New Staff to Norwood School

-As always, we anticipate that we will not have our entire students population registered until the middle of the month.
+As always, we anticipate that we will not have our entire students population registered until the middle of the first month of school.
 This means that there can be some changes in classrooms within the first few weeks of school.
 Thank you for your patience and flexibility.
 Our priority is to ensure all students have the best learning environments that we can create.
 Sometimes this takes some shifting of classrooms after the first few weeks.